 The RDS-WHOIS2 Recommendation 3.1 further requires the involvement of users (potentially focus groups) to ensure requirements are met.
-ICANN org plans to meet this element of the recommendation through engagement with community members,
+In Q1 2024, ICANN org completed a focus group protocol and guide in preparation for engagement with community members.
+ICANN org is currently coordinating internal resources to most effectively complete implementation of this recommendation, which is now planned for Q3 2024.
+The success of this implementation is dependent upon community participation.